Ellynnn/docs-sqlpay/docs/integration/hrms/e-tms/app-usage.md

     ![dashboard](../../../../static/img/integration/hrms/e-tms/dashboard.png)

-- **Upcoming Holiday:** User's upcoming public holidays
 - **Session Card:** User's work session shift time
+    - It shows user's first Clock In and last Clock Out of the day with an estimated calculation of late in and early out
-    - User can tap on the card to direct to Work Session Calendar
+    - User can tap on the card to direct to User's Attendance Log
     - User can tap on the ***'Clock In' button*** to direct to Clock In / Clock Out page
         - If no work session is assigned, the button will be disabled
+- **Upcoming Holiday:** User's upcoming public holidays

 ## Clock In / Clock Out